 Directions:

-- Cover plywood with two layers of felt.
-Wrap it to the back of the board, and staple along the side, 1 ½ inches in from edge.
-Cut the felt diagonally at the corners and bring sides together to create a mitered corner.
+- Cover the plywood with two layers of felt.
+Wrap it around the back of the board and staple along the side, 1 ½ inches from the edge.
+Cut the felt diagonally at the corners and bring the sides together to create a mitered corner.

-- Cover the felt with a layer of Warm & Natural Batting or Bump flannel.
-Use same stapling technique as for felt along the sides.
+- Cover the felt with a layer of Warm and natural Batting or Bump flannel.
+Along the sides, use the same stapling technique as for felt.

 - Miter corners by pinching padding together at each corner so it's centered diagonally, letting excess fabric stick up.
 Fold corners down neatly and staple.

-- Iron muslin; wrap over the padding, and secure with staples, following steps listed above.
-For a cleaner edge fold the edge of the fabric under ½" before stapling.
+- Iron muslin; wrap over the padding, and secure with staples, following the steps listed above.
+For a cleaner edge, fold the fabric's edge under ½" before stapling.

 - With a rubber mallet hammer feet in place**** Feet are optional*****